sdierauf/nodejs-presentation/slides/what-is-a-callback.md

 Callbacks are functions that are passed as parameters to other functions, and then called within those functions

-LinkedList implementation requires a function pointer to free a payload, same idea

 ```
 function helloCaller(helloFn, name) {
   helloFn(name);